On ALL US orders

 Other forms of vitamin C, such as liposomal vitamin C, which also do not rely on the intestinal vitamin C transporter, increase the plasma levels of vitamin C when compared to an equivalent dose of plain vitamin C, but are still far lower than those achieved by IV infusion.
 (Source 32)

+So what does vitamin C do for cancer?
 When different types of cancer cells are exposed to “macro molar” vitamin C levels, they are placed under stress and begin to die.
 Three-dimensional models of prostate, breast, ovarian and other types of cancer cells in vitro show that the higher the dose of vitamin C they are exposed to, the more their growth is inhibited and the tumor mass shrinks.

 Vitamin C in these “macro molar” concentrations (which can only be achieved with IV vitamin C administration) has a direct cytotoxic effect on tumor cells.
 This high dose induces high levels of hydrogen peroxide in the extracellular space but not in whole blood.